DatReki/LogToHtml/README.md

 ## To Do
 - [ ] Make sure the library has read access to the file it's logging to if not wait for it to become accessible.
 - [ ] Make the logging process happen in threads this way it won't cause delays for the program that's writing the logs.
-- [ ] Store the edited HTML as a string inside the library and edit this instead of reading the file first (if the HTML gets updated it will obviously still be written to the log file.
-However keeping the file as a variable will allow for faster access).
+- [x] Store the edited HTML as a string inside the library so that we only need to read logging file once (if it exists).
 - [ ] Create a queue system for the logs to reduce the amount of IO calls the library needs to make.

 ## Libraries